-On average, the holiday season, a period of just over a month, accounts for more than 30% of retailers’ total sales for the year.
+On average, the holiday season accounts for more than 30% of retailers’ total sales for the year.
 However, 85% of retail purchases during the 2017 holiday season were made in a brick and mortar store, in spite of the lines, waits, and trampling hazards.

 To remain a contender in this highly competitive period, all the stops must be pulled out.
-Online retailers cannot rest on their laurels, thinking that the convenience of online shopping is enough to draw in customers.
+Online retailers cannot rest, thinking that the convenience of online shopping is enough to draw in customers.

 Prepare Your Site for the Rush

-This problem frequently happens on smaller scale across the internet ; when it does, it’s a big problem.
+This problem frequently happens on smaller scale across the internet.
+When it does, it’s a big problem.
 In fact, research shows that each extra second of loading time on your site equates to a 7% decrease in conversions.

 Emphasize Urgency with Doorbusters

-Urgency is an effective year round sales tactic.
-However, it becomes even more effective during the Black Friday/Cyber Monday rush, as shoppers around this time of year feel a sense of urgency anyway.
-They know they’re up against other shoppers to secure excellent deals, and unlike in a physical store, camping out can’t help them claim their deal faster.
+Urgency is an effective year-round sales tactic.
+However, it becomes even more effective during the Black Friday/Cyber Monday rush.
+Shoppers feel a sense of urgency during this time anyway.
+They know they’re up against other shoppers to secure excellent deals.
+Unlike in a physical store, camping out can’t help them claim their deal faster.

 A popular tactic is low stock alerts.
-Although certain popular items do occasionally sell out throughout the year, during Black Friday/Cyber Monday, the chance of a popular item selling out is quite high, a fact most consumers realize.
+Although certain popular items do occasionally sell out throughout the year, the chance of a popular item selling out during BFCM is quite high.
 Displaying low stock alerts when a particular item is selling quickly can be extremely effective for spurring sales.

 Invest in Your Email Strategy

 That being said, be careful not to send so many emails that people tune you out and unsubscribe.
 The key is to blend entertaining, engaging content with promotion of the sale, in turn increasing the likelihood that customers will make your sale a priority.

 Black Friday and Cyber Monday are extremely important days for your bottom line.
 By implementing the proper engagement methods and strategies, you can ensure you’re maximizing the return you see from your campaigns.
-But don’t just take our word for it, try one of these strategies on for size and let us know your results.
+But don’t just take our word for it, try one of these on for size and let us know your results.